userfront/guide/docs/test-mode.md

-# Dev mode
+# Test mode

-By default, your auth tools work in dev mode.
-This means they do not create or use your "real" users.
+By default, your toolkit forms operate in test mode.

+When in test mode, Userfront does not send welcome or confirmation emails.
+Instead, relevant information is displayed on screen to the user directly.

-Dev mode always uses these users:
+Test mode starts with these users:

 | ID  | Name        | Username    | Email                   | Password  |
 | :-- | :---------- | :---------- | ----------------------- | :-------- |